 What is Legionella?

-Legionella is a common bacterium found in natural environments including ponds, rivers and lakes.
+The legionella bacteria is found in natural environments including ponds, rivers and lakes.
 The legionella bacteria can also be supplied in small amounts within the mains water supply.
 Where there are water and the conditions of creating water droplets (aerosols), people using or within the area of these services may be at risk.
 It is this bacteria found in the water supply which is the cause of Legionnaires disease.

-Where there is a potential for risk of disease, there is an absolute need to manage and mitigate this and according to the HSE “if you are an employer, or someone in control of premises, including landlords you need to be aware of the risks that legionella poses.”
+Where there is a potential for legionella risk, there is an absolute need to manage and mitigate this and according to the HSE “if you are an employer, or someone in control of premises, including landlords you need to be aware of the risks that legionella poses.”

-Conditions and contributing factors to its growth include:
+Conditions and contributing factors to legionella bacteria growth include:

 - Temperatures between 20-45°C